swift502/Krteq/README.md

 Case files for 3D printing can be found in [production/stl](production/stl).
 Tested with PLA, 0.15mm layer height, 100% infill.

-Top case has a "Keychron" variant, which adjusts stabilizer cutouts for their non-standard [triangular stem design](https://www.keychron.com/blogs/news/the-design-details-of-our-keychron-low-profile-keyboard-stabilizers).
-Make sure to check if your keycaps use the straight or triangular stem design if you plan on using low-profile Keychron keycaps.
+There's also a "Keychron" variant, which adjusts stabilizer cutouts for their non-standard [triangular stem design](https://www.keychron.com/blogs/news/the-design-details-of-our-keychron-low-profile-keyboard-stabilizers).

 ### Assembly